pconrad-fb/markdown/markdown-dreams/docs/getting-started/getting-started.md

   </tr>
   <tr>
     <td><b><a href="../../tools/tools-storage/">Shared storage</a></b></td>
-    <td>If you are collaborating with others, you might need a shared place to store Markdown files.
+    <td>If you are collaborating with others, you'll need a shared place to store Markdown files.
 You might also want web hosting or a blogging platform where you can publish your content when it's complete.</td>
   </tr>
   <tr>
     <td><b><a href="../../tools/tools-git-setup/">Git</a></b></td>